 In order for a landlord to be held negligent in a premises liability suit, the tenant/plaintiff must be able to prove that either:

 The first criterion pretty much speaks for itself.
-If a tenant makes a landlord aware of an issue, they don’t act on that information, and a tenant or guest is injured because of the safety hazard, then the landlord is liable for the damages.
+A tenant makes a landlord aware of an issue, the landlord doesn’t act on that information, and then a tenant or guest is injured because of the safety hazard.
+This is when the landlord could be liable for the damages.